 In estimating an individual PD of each borrower rating, internal data regarding actual default records for each borrower rating are used.
 For the purpose of calculating capital requirements, measuring economic capital and loan pricing, PD is estimated with default defined as borrower rating 12 to 15 and any disposal that generates material economic loss.
 For the purpose of other internal risk management, including conducting write-offs and allocating allowances based on asset evaluation and assessments, PD is estimated with default defined as borrower rating 13 to 15.

 When assigning a structured finance rating to specialized lending, similar procedures are followed in adjusting for various risks after conducting quantitative financial analysis.
-However, in calculating capital requirements, PD estimation is not used; instead, ratings are mapped to supervisory slotting criteria except for real estate finance and project finance, which are subject to the PD/LGD Approach.
+In calculating capital requirements, ratings for certain real estate finance and object finance are mapped to supervisory slotting criteria; PD estimation is not used.